 Description

-A churchyard war memorial dedicated in March 1920, designed by RB Dawson and carved by George Brown and Son.
-MATERIALS and PLAN: Grinshill sandstone and limestone.
-A cross with tapered, octagonal shaft and arms above a moulded base with stepped plinth.
-The cross head has carved foliage at the junctions between the arms of the cross.
-Each arm swells to a plain boss and there is a moulded ring at the juncture with the shaft.
-The shaft is tapered and rises from a moulded foot and is supported on a stepped base, the western side of which has an inset limestone plaque inscribed: ‘HERE AMID THE HALLOWED GRAVES / OF THEIR DEPARTED THE PEOPLE / OF CLEOBURY NORTH HAVE PLACED / THIS MEMORIAL TO THOSE WHO DIED / FOR THEIR KING AND COUNTRY / IN THE GREAT WAR 1914 – 1918’.
+The cross head is adorned with carved foliage at the junctions between the arms, which swell to a plain boss, and there is a moulded ring where the arms meet the shaft.
+The tapered shaft rises from a moulded foot and is supported by a stepped base.
+On the western side of the base, there is an inset limestone plaque inscribed with: ‘HERE AMID THE HALLOWED GRAVES / OF THEIR DEPARTED THE PEOPLE / OF CLEOBURY NORTH HAVE PLACED / THIS MEMORIAL TO THOSE WHO DIED / FOR THEIR KING AND COUNTRY / IN THE GREAT WAR 1914 – 1918’.
 The names of the fallen are inscribed on the topmost step of the plinth.
-On the east side is inscribed ‘BY THIS MEMORIAL THE PEOPLE / OF CLEOBURY NORTH ALSO / COMMEMORATE WITH PRIDE / AND GRATITUDE THEIR / FELLOW COUNTRYMEN WHO / FELL IN THE WORLD WAR 1939-1945’ (the name of the fallen on the upper step, below).
-The other two sides are blank.
+On the eastern side, it reads: ‘BY THIS MEMORIAL THE PEOPLE / OF CLEOBURY NORTH ALSO / COMMEMORATE WITH PRIDE / AND GRATITUDE THEIR / FELLOW COUNTRYMEN WHO / FELL IN THE WORLD WAR 1939-1945’, with the names of the fallen inscribed on the upper step below.
+The other two sides of the memorial are blank.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.